Degenerations of Complex Dynamical Systems II: Analytic and Algebraic Stability

 A rational function $f \in k(z)$ acts on $\Berk$ by an open map.
 Therefore, the image of a Fatou component is again a Fatou component.
 Moreover, the Fatou set of $f$ agrees with the Fatou set of any iterate $f^n$.
 So to classify periodic Fatou components for $f$, it will suffice to study the fixed ones.

 As in the complex setting, if $U$ is a Fatou component such that $f^n(U) = U$, and if $U$ contains an attracting periodic point $p$, then we say that $U$ is the \textbf{immediate basin of attraction} for $p$.
-Following Kiwi, we say that a periodic Fatou component of period~$n$ is a \textbf{Rivera domain} if $f^n$ induces an automorphism of $U$.
-(As $k$ has residue characteristic zero, it is equivalent to ask that $f^n$ induce a bijection of $U$ onto itself.)
+Following Kiwi, we say that a periodic Fatou component of period~$n$ is a \textbf{Rivera domain} if $f^n$ induces a bijection of $U$ onto itself.

-\begin{prop}[Rivera-Letelier/Kiwi] Let $f \in k(z)$ be a rational function of degree $d \geq 2$, and let $U$ be a fixed Fatou component.
-Then $U$ is either a Rivera domain or an immediate basin of attraction for a type~I fixed point. \end{prop}
+\begin{prop}[Rivera-Letelier, Appendix~\ref{Sec: Appendix}] Let $k$ be an algebraically closed field of characteristic zero that is complete with respect to a nontrivial non-Archimedean absolute value.
+Let $f \in k(z)$ be a tame rational function\footnote{A rational function is \textbf{tame} is its Berkovich ramification locus is contained inside the convex hull of its critical points.
+Every rational function over a field with residue characteristic zero is tame.} of degree $d \geq 2$, and let $U$ be a fixed Fatou component for $f$.
+Exactly one of the following holds: \begin{enumerate} \item $U$ is the immediate basin of attraction for a type~I fixed point, or \item $U$ is a fixed Rivera domain whose boundary is a union of at most $d-1$ type~II periodic orbits. \end{enumerate} \end{prop}

-\begin{prop}[Rivera-Letelier/Kiwi] Let $f \in k(z)$ be a rational function of degree $d \geq 2$, and let $U$ be a fixed Rivera domain.
-Then $U$ is a simple domain, and its boundary consists of finitely many repelling periodic orbits of type~II points. \end{prop}
+\begin{remark} A fixed Rivera domain is a simple domain by the second part of the theorem. \end{remark}

 The next proposition is the ``No Wandering Domains'' result that was alluded to in the Introduction.
 Note that $f$ must be defined over the discretely valued subfield $\ell \subset k$.